 What are the main gastric balloon risks and complications?

 Any procedure carries potential risks and complications.
-In deciding whether or not to have surgery, it is important that you are aware of what can go wrong.
-This helps ensure that you are making a fully informed decision.
-On this page, you will find the main gastric balloon risks and complications.
-Your surgeon will talk you about these in more detail during your consultation.
-They will also remind you of these risks before you sign a consent form.
-We recommend a two week “cooling off” period between the consultation and the procedure .
-This will give you time to think about whether surgery is right for you.
-In addition, it will allow time to ask any additional questions or find out more information.
+In deciding whether or not to have surgery, it is important that patients know what can go wrong.
+This helps ensure that patients are making a fully informed decision.
+Listed here are the main gastric balloon risks and complications.
+The surgeon will talk about these in more detail during the consultation.
+They will also remind the patient of these risks before they sign a consent form.

 Nausea and sea-sickness

-In the initial days post-op, it is likely that you will feel generally nauseous.
-In addition, your stomach may feel uncomfortable.
-The stomach takes time to get used to having less space.
+In the initial days post-op, patients will likely feel generally nauseous.
+In addition, their stomach may feel uncomfortable.
+This is because the stomach takes time to get used to having less space.
 With time, these feelings generally subside.
 However, some patients find they their nausea and sea-sickness does not improve with time.
-In these cases, deflating and removing the balloon helps the nausea.
+In these cases, deflating and removing the balloon helps with nausea.
 Other alternative weight-loss procedures can be tried instead.

 Abdominal and back pain

 In some cases, the balloon makes the stomach feel stretched.
 This can cause a feeling of pain which can be difficult to localise.
-As a result, you may feel pain around the tummy or back area which is hard to pin point.
-This resolves with time as your stomach adjusts to having the balloon in place.
+As a result, patients may feel pain around the tummy or back area which is hard to pin point.
+This resolves with time as the stomach adjusts to having the balloon in place.

 Vomiting and indigestion

-Once you have had the balloon fitted, you will be unable to eat as much as you did previously.
+Once patients have had the balloon fitted, they will be unable to eat as much as they did previously.
 This happens as the stomach no longer has as much space inside.
-Your surgeon will provide details about what to eat after surgery.
+The surgeon will provide details about what to eat after surgery.
 However, it may take some time to get used to the new diet.
-As a result, you may find that you eat more than your stomach can tolerate.
+As a result, patients may find that they eat more than their stomach can tolerate.
 This can lead to vomiting and feelings of indigestion.
-Your surgeon may be able to provide anti-reflux medications to help with any indigestion or reflux.
+The surgeon may be able to provide anti-reflux medications to help with any indigestion or reflux.

 A salt-water solution inflates the balloon until it reaches the right size.
 In rare cases, the balloon may have too much water inside, or the pressure to great.
 As a result, the balloon can rupture whilst it is in the stomach.
-Complications such as this are very rare.
+Complications such as this are infrequent.
 Afterwards, the balloon passes through the bowel and is expelled naturally.
-Please contact your surgeon if you notice increasing pain or feel as though the balloon has burst.
+Please contact the surgeon the patient notices increasing pain or feel as though the balloon has burst.

 Injury during balloon insertion or removal